remotivelabs.broker

 • namespace: Namespace to which the frame belongs.

-• signals: Dict with signal names with their current values.
+• signals: Dict mapping signal names to their current decoded values.

-• value: Raw or composite value associated with the frame (e.g., serialized representation).
+• value: Raw frame value (e.g. the serialized byte payload).

 timestamp: int